jd0x/docs/manual/production-cluster/create-production-cluster.rst

 Enable billing on your account
 ------------------------------

-Make sure you have billing enabled on your account.

-Log in to `Hasura Dashboard <https://dashboard.hasura.io/>`_, go to the billing page, and add payment details to enable billing on your account.
+Log in to `Hasura Dashboard <https://dashboard.hasura.io/>`_, go to the `Billing` tab, and add payment details to enable billing on your account.
+You can refer to the documentation :doc:`here <./reference-clusters-yaml>` on how to do so.

 Creating a cluster
 ------------------